jackyan540/cs181-homework1/README.md

 ### problem1_5-Gradient-Descent.py
 - Optimizes a kernel-based regressor using gradient descent
+- Plots and compares predictions from a kernel-based regressor and from a nearest neighbor-based regressor

 ### problem2_1-kNearestNeighbors.py
 - Referred to as `T1_P2.py` in the specifications